In This Article Expand or collapse the "in this article" section Nātha Sampradāya

 • Mallinson, James.
 “Nātha Sampradāya.”
 In Brill’s Encyclopedia of Hinduism.
 Vol. 3.
 Edited by Knut Jacobsen, Helene Basu, Angelika Malinar, et al., 407–428.
 Leiden, The Netherlands: Brill, 2011.

 A knowledgeable inclusive overview of the Nāth order.
-It especially questions the long-taken-for-granted establishment of the order back in premodern India and instead argues for the organization of the order in the 17th or 18th century.
+It especially questions the long-taken-for-granted establishment of the order back in premodern India and instead argues for the organization of the order in the seventeenth or eighteenth century.
 The article gives interesting factual information about distinctive Nāth marks of identity, Nāth-related compositions, and particular places of Nāth activity.

 • White, David Gordon.
 The Alchemical Body: Siddha Traditions in Medieval India.
-Delhi: Munshiram Manoharlal, 2004.
+Chicago and London: University of Chicago Press, 1996.

-Already a classic, it was first published in 1996 by the University of Chicago Press.
-Advocates for close ties between Nāth Yogis and alchemists in medieval and premodern India.
+Already a classic, this enjoyable monograph has been continually reissued.
+It advocates for close ties between Nāth Yogis and alchemists in medieval and premodern India.
 The practice and imagery of hatha yoga would have fostered and motivated such contact, especially when it comes to visualizations of energies inside both the macro- and microcosm, and the transformation of base matter into pure, imperishable substances.

 back to top